stephaneVercouillieBMID/slate/source/qes.html.md

 **409** | Returned in case the User identification flow has been interrupted.
 **500** | Internal Server Error.

-The Error Response will contain the `status` and the `statusReason` value.
+The Error Response will contain the <i>"status"</i> and the `statusReason` value.
 The following table describes the various error types that can be returned in the `statusReason` value of the error response:

 Status code | Error |  Description
 :-------- | :-------- | :--------